Vyral/maria-diaz/_posts/2019-02-19-6-home-selling-myths-you-need-to-stop-believing.md

   https://s3.amazonaws.com/vyralmarketing/Maria+Diaz/6+Home+Selling+Myths+You+Need+to+Stop+Believing.mp4
 pullquote: >-
-  You really do need to hire a real estate professional; we know the market, the area, how to attract buyers to your property, what your house is worth, and we can help you sell it for the most money possible.
+  You really do need to hire a real estate professional; we know the market, the area, how to attract buyers to your property and what your house is worth, and we can help you sell it for the most money possible.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false